-A low-interest educational student loan or combination of student loans is included in most financial aid packages.
+A federal, state or MHC student loan or combination of student loans is included in most financial aid packages.
 The packaged loan amount increases approximately $1000 each year.
-Total estimated student loan debt over four years will range from approximately $20,000 to $30,000 depending on institutional packaging policies and whether or not a student borrows to her maximum capability per federal guidelines.
+Total estimated student loan debt over four years will range from approximately $20,000 to $31,500 depending on institutional packaging policies and whether or not a student borrows the maximum loan amount per federal guidelines.

-Student Financial Services recommends that dependent students seeking additional loans maximize their eligibility for subsidized/unsubsidized Federal Direct StaffordLoan (FDSL) before applying for alternative loans.
+Student Financial Services recommends that dependent students seeking additional loans maximize their eligibility for subsidized and unsubsidized Federal Direct StaffordLoan (FDSL) before applying for alternative loans.

-If you have a student loan in your financial aid package, the links to the left will provide information for each loan, including the requirements for completing promissory notes and entrance counseling.
+If you have a student loan in your financial aid package, the links to the left, under the "Student Loans" heading, will provide information for each loan, including the requirements for completing promissory notes and entrance counseling.

 All student loan borrowers are required by federal regulation and College policy to complete entrance counseling prior to borrowing a loan for the first time and exit counseling when they separate (withdrawal, graduation, less than half-time enrollment, etc.).
 Exit counseling informs students of the total amount borrowed, when repayment begins, where to send payments, what happens if the student goes to graduate school, as well as collecting information that will assist students through the repayment period.